LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/photofilesharing.md

 ### Notes and limitations

-- Photo sharing is two way (agent-to-consumer and consumer-to-agent), but file sharing is one way only (agent-to-consumer) for now.
+- Both photo sharing and file sharing are two way (agent-to-consumer and consumer-to-agent)

+   **For SDKs previous to 4.1:** File sharing is one-way only (from agent-to-consumer, but not vice versa) and available for the Mobile Message SDK only.

    **For SDKs previous to 3.8:** Photo sharing is one-way only (from consumer-to-agent, but not vice versa) and available for the Mobile Message SDK only.

 - If an attempt to view a photo or file is unsuccessful, an error icon covers the thumbnail.
 Upon retry, the file attempts to download again.
 Retry can be attempted as many times as possible (in case of a poor network) until the file is downloaded successfully.